dotnet/runtimelab/designs/SpanMarshallers.md

 An alternative option to fully inlining the stub would be to extend the model described in the [Struct Marshalling design doc](./StructMarshalling.md) to have custom support for collection-like types.
 By extending the model to be built with generic collection types in mind, many of the cons of the first approach would be resolved.

-Span marshalling would still be implemented with similar semantics as mentioned above in the Empty Spans section.Additional marshallers would still be provided as mentioned in the Additional proposed in-source marshallers section, but the `null` span marshaller would be able to be used in all cases, not just for empty spans.
+Span marshalling would still be implemented with similar semantics as mentioned above in the Empty Spans section.
+Additional marshallers would still be provided as mentioned in the Additional proposed in-source marshallers section, but the `null` span marshaller would be able to be used in all cases, not just for empty spans.

 ### Proposed extension to the custom type marshalling design